Recommended Authors:

 All of the following MATLAB files must be available to the MATLAB program in order for them to work together in concert.
 There are a number of interdependent calls of routines and subroutines in running any of the master Fourier forecasting or restorative up-sampling files, so they all must be installed together.
 Admittedly, our documentation is somewhat sparse.

-Our routines and subroutines also use an interleave function written by Jason Blackaby, and available in the public domain, but not represented here.
-All lines of code, with the exception of the first-line 'function' statement of each routine, as well 'if,' 'else,' and 'for' statements and their corresponding 'end' statements should have semi-colons placed at their endings, a punctuation mark which this web-builder does not support.
+The {forksub.m} routine makes use of an interleave function, written by Jason Blackaby.
+This code is not included on this site, but it is available in the public domain.
+All lines of code, with the exception of the first-line 'function' statement of each routine, as well comments and 'if,' 'else,' and 'for' statements and their corresponding 'end' statements, should have semi-colons placed at their endings, a punctuation mark which this web-builder does not support.

 Forwards Forecasting Master File {fork.m}